kagisearch/kagi-docs/kbs/kagi/src/plans-and-payment/team-plan.md

 If you already have a Kagi account, you can add the Team Plan in your [Billing settings](https://kagi.com/settings?p=billing).

 You will need to specify a company when signing up for a Team Plan.

+You can also check out all [Team Plan Features](../features/team-plan-features.md).

 <a name="adding_members"></a>
 ## Adding Team Members